basho-labs/little_riak_book/en/04-operators.md

 ...
 ```

-Adding JavaScript or Erlang files to Riak (as we did in the
-[developers chapter](#developers) ) are not usable by the nodes until they are informed
-about them by the `js-reload` or `erl-reload` command.
+New JavaScript or Erlang files (as we did in the [developers](#developers) chapter) are not usable by the nodes until they are informed about them by the `js-reload` or `erl-reload` command.

 `riak-admin` also provides a little `test` command, so you can perform a read/write cycle
 to a node, which I find useful for testing a client's ability to connect, and the node's